abinav-07/candidate-information-storage/README.md

 3. In root directory, run `docker compose up --build` to run the application for the first time, after that you can simply use `docker compose up` if no new npm packages are installed, node.js port is taken from env, takes some time to build :). `Make sure you have space left in your device for the application to install`
 4. You can now access the server in 5000 port for nodejs and 5001 for admin database.
 5. You can now access the app in this URL `http://localhost:3000`
+6. To run tests, run `npm i` in root folder and then run `npm run test`.

 ## Assumptions
 - Availability Start time and end time can have any order i.e start_time > end_time or end_time > start_time.